 Another thing you probably learned from Mom: Don’t fidget.

 “When engaged with a conversation, regardless if it is with one person or a group of people, refrain from making any unnecessary movements.”

-Experts also say fidgeting can indicate you are lying or bored — which probably is not what you want to convey to, say, a prospective employer.
+Experts also say fidgeting can indicate you are lying or bored — which probably is not what you want to convey to a prospective employer.

 There are several other ways to raise a new acquaintance’s comfort level.
-The first is to listen.
+One is to listen.

 There is a difference between listening and pretending you are listening — and most people can tell.
 The key to showing you are really listening is to not interrupt the speaker, according to Forbes.
 Wait for a pause to say what you have to say.